upsetstomach56/JPEG.CAM-2.0/README.md

 # Sony JPG Cookbook: Film OS for Alpha Cameras (v2.0)
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/jbuch84)

-**⚠️ BETA STATUS:** This project is currently in early beta.
+**⚠️ EXPERIMENTAL STATUS:** This project is currently in early development.
 While it is stable and produces high-quality results, it is a "proof of concept" running on legacy hardware.

 Sony JPG Cookbook turns your older Sony Alpha camera into a modern film-simulation powerhouse.
 By bypassing the standard Sony JPEG engine, this app applies professional 3D LUTs (`.cube` files) and organic film grain directly to your photos the moment you press the shutter.